Studium Generale: Cinema in the Digital Age

 When George Lucas released Star Wars: Episode II - Attack of the Clones in 2002 - the first major feature film to be shot entirely digitally, it heralded a revolution within the film world.
 A few years later, in 2009, cinemas worldwide switched en masse from 35mm projectors to digital DCP projection for the screening of James Cameron's Avatar.
 The digital future had become a reality.

 By now, films are self-evidently digital products, partly due to the rise of streaming services.
-But what does this digital turn mean for the materiality, technique and aesthetics of cinema?
+But what does this digital turn mean for the materiality, technology and aesthetics of cinema?
 How have camera technology, stylistic choices and narrative strategies changed?
 And how does film relate to other communication technologies such as the internet?

 Prices